 Regulated activity can relate to either children or vulnerable adults.
 There are two corresponding barred lists, which will be checked along with the enhanced disclosure.

 The children’s and adults’ barred lists are maintained by the DBS, and list individuals who have been barred from working with those groups.

 It’s against the law to employ someone in a role which involves working in regulated activity with vulnerable adults and/or children if they’ve been barred from doing so.

-Below, we have provided all examples of regulated activity with adults, someone must be in to be eligible to request the check of the adults’ barred list.
+Below, we have provided all examples of regulated activity with adults.
+A candidate must be working in one of these roles for an employer to be eligible to request the check of the adults’ barred list for this employee

-There are six categories which fall under the definition of working in regulated activity with vulnerable adults:
+There are six categories that fall under the definition of working in regulated activity with vulnerable adults:

 - Healthcare for adults provided by a regulated healthcare professional

 - Someone who is working under the direction or supervision of a regulated healthcare professional

 - Hands-on physical assistance with washing and dressing

 - Eating, drinking and going to the toilet